thilinaekanayaka/admin-panel/README.md

-# Ant Design Pro
+# Simple Admin Panel

-This project is initialized with [Ant Design Pro](https://pro.ant.design).
-Follow is the quick guide for how to use.
+This project is initialized with [Ant Design Pro](https://pro.ant.design) and [Ant Design ](https://ant.design/).

+This is a simple admin panel that has admin and user logins.
+The data works in memory and no database was used.

+The admin can edit user credentials.
+The User Management section is only accessible to the admin.

 ## Environment Prepare